T of C

 This lack of such thematic material means that a Lingnan qin music program would have to be characterized not by the places or people mentioned in the melodies but by the style of playing.6 In broadest terms Lingnan qin music could be qin music that evokes Lingnan merely by the fact of who is playing it or by the mood that person is trying to create.7 More specifically, it could also be qin music played by someone trained in the Lingnan area or in a style that might be associated with this area.
 However, such styles would still be hard to define, particularly difficult if one wanted to give it the sort of specific characteristics that would allow it to be identified as music of a Lingnan "pai" (school or tradition).8

-In addition to style of play, another way to delineate such a style would be to limit it to music played according to the tablature of the most important handbook to have been published in the Lingnan area, the Wuxue Shanfang Qinpu of 1836.9 In the 20th century the most famous player associated with this style was Yang Xinlun; several leading players today claim direct lineage from him.10
+In addition to style of play, another way to delineate such a style would be to limit it to music played according to the tablature of the most important handbook to have been published in the Lingnan area, the Wuxue Shanfang Qinpu of 1836.9 An important qin master in this tradition was Zheng Jianhou,10 teacher of the most famous player 20th century player associated with this style, Yang Xinlun (1898-1990).
+Several leading players today claim direct lineage from Yang.11

-Also of relevance for tracing historical connections in current playing style is the music in the Rong family lineage from Qing Rui.11
+Also of relevance for tracing historical connections in current playing style is the music in the Rong family lineage from Qing Rui.12

 Some qin players in Lingnan believe that some of their existing 19th century tablature actually describes how to play melodies brought to this area after the collapse of the Song dynasty.
 Belief in the existence of such melodies seems to rely on claims of connections between melodies in the Lingnan repertoire and the tablature for melodies in a handbook referred to as the Gugang Yipu.
 As this handbook no longer exists, the present attempts to find such connections must largely rely on examining some 19th century tablature that does exist and does claim such a connection.
 This includes examples found in the main source for melodies associated with the modern Lingnan schools, the above-mentioned Wuxue Shanfang Qinpu as well as several other related handbooks.

-This examination is still in its incipient stages.13
+This examination is still in its incipient stages.14

 Footnotes (Shorthand references are explained on a separate page)